 Adding companies is also very intuitive.

 How does the collaboration really happen?
-Once you’ve published your projects, you can discuss with the rest of the team and track the project’s progress through comments.
+Once you’ve published your projects, you can discuss it with the rest of the team and track the project’s progress through comments.

 Is Orbis for you?